Click on any of the following links for information:

 Prior Learning Assessment by Portfolio

-Upon the recommendation of the Prior Learning Assessment (PLA) Coordinator, a student seeking credit for prior learning through portfolio assessment will enroll in the Prior Learning Documentation (PLAC 2000) course.
-In this course, the student will learn how to prepare a portfolio for submission.
-A portfolio is a collection of work (e.g., paintings, writings, artifacts, examples) and related narrative developed by a student which may be used to demonstrate competency in an academic area.
-The PLAC 2000 course cannot be used to fulfill Core Curriculum or degree requirements.
+Upon the recommendation of the Prior Learning Assessment (PLA) Coordinator, a student seeking credit for prior learning through portfolio assessment will prepare a portfolio for submission.
+A portfolio is a collection of work (e.g., paintings, writings, artifacts, examples) and related narratives developed by a student which may be used to demonstrate competency in an academic area.

 Once students complete and submit the PLA portfolio, assessors will evaluate it to determine if the portfolio provides evidence which ties those skills to a specific course objective.
-Credit may be awarded when a qualified faculty assessor determines that the prior learning is acceptable for credit.
+Credit may be awarded when a qualified faculty assessor determines that prior learning is acceptable for credit.
 A separate portfolio must be prepared for each course for which a student is seeking credit.
-For more information, consult the Prior Learning Assessment (PLA) Student Manual at the Center for Adult Learners & Military website.
+For more information, consult the Prior Learning Assessment (PLA) Student Manual at the Nighthawks Engagement and Student Transitions (NEST) website.

 Credit for Military Experience

 Students who served on active duty or attended military training may receive academic credit for their experience.
-Students must submit appropriate documentation to request that their record be evaluated for this credit.
-The Center for Adult Learners and Military (located on the Gainesville campus) and the Veterans Success Center (on the Dahlonega campus) coordinates the review of service members’ records by Academic departments and submits approved credit to the Registrar’s Office to be recorded on the students’ academic transcript (with a grade of CR).
+Students must submit appropriate documentation to request that their records be evaluated for this credit.
+The Registrar’s Office coordinates the review of service members’ records by Academic departments and records approved credit on the students’ academic transcript (with a grade of CR).

 The RN-BSN program adheres to Georgia’s RN-BSN articulation agreement and awards a set number of credit hours to those holding an associate degree in nursing.
 The awarding of the credit hours is contingent upon the successful completion of NURS 3110R “The Transformation to Professional Practice”.